jonathanzea/rsp-game/README.md

-# Rock-Scissors-Paper game "Microservice" (Spring Boot)
+# Rock-Scissors-Paper game

-This is a sample Java / Maven / Spring Boot application with to endpoints (GET), one for registry players and the other one to trigger the game with those players.
+This is a sample Java / Maven / Spring Boot "Microservice" application with two endpoints (GET), one for registry players and the other one to trigger the game with those added players.

 ## How to compile
 * Clone this repository